KDE/cutehmi/tools/cutehmi_daemon/README.md

 ```
 cutehmi_daemon --project="examples/CountDaemon/Main.qml"
 ```
-Read system logs to investigate whether daemon is running (e.g., `journalctl -n20` on a system with *systemd*).
+Read system logs to investigate whether daemon is running (e.g. `journalctl -n20` on a system with *systemd*).

 One may use `--app` option to tell the program to work as a foreground process (this can be useful when testing projects).